How exactly does a one-ton Liberty Bell replica disappear?

 Washington’s missing Liberty Bell raises some compelling questions, beyond where it might have gone:

-That’s certainly not outside the realm of possibility.
+I haven’t found one yet.
+Reports are consistently inconsistent.
 In my research, I find that when something is reported incorrectly, it’s often done so multiple times.
 Whether it’s a minor difference in the weight of the bells, or something more significant, like where the original Liberty Bell was cast — certain information often gets reported and repeated incorrectly.

 If the list from Paccard’s U.S.-based sales office was created referencing either my list or the museum’s list, rather than their own records, that would explain how all three lists could be wrong in the same way.